-The costs to the Commonwealth from this Project will depend on the exact development program proposed, and how much space DCAMM occupies in the redeveloped property.
 Typically, Commonwealth space leases are funded from operating funds.
 If the Commonwealth acquires a commercial leasehold condominium interest in the redeveloped Project, capital sources may be made available and/or used.
 No such capital sources have been identified to date.
 These anticipated costs should be offset in part by reducing the need for leased space elsewhere in Downtown Boston (under existing leases not acquired as part of this Project).

-Although DCAMM anticipates that the space it will re-occupy as part of this Project will be located within the Disposition Site, DCAMM may accept offers for space within the City of Boston Central Business District, delineated on the map in Appendix [X], that meet DCAMM's criteria.
+Although DCAMM anticipates that the space it will re-occupy as part of this Project will be located within the Disposition Site, DCAMM may accept offers for space within the City of

+Boston Central Business District, delineated on the map in Appendix A, that meet DCAMM's criteria.
 These criteria may include proximity to public transit, proximity to Government Center, length of lease and other conditions and lease terms.
-DCAMM anticipates requiring as much as 350,000 gross square feet to approximate a replacement of the space currently available in the Hurley Building, and is seeking authorization from the Asset Management Board (the "AMB") to acquire such space if it is part of the proposal that DCAMM deems to be most advantageous to the Commonwealth.
+DCAMM seeks authorization from the AMB to acquire such space outside of the Disposition Area, within the area shown in Appendix A, if it is part of the proposal that DCAMM deems to be most advantageous to the Commonwealth.